 - 1. The student will be notified within 15 days of the receipt of their application. - 2.
-The student will be provided with a Letter of Offer and an Acceptance of Offer. - 3.
-The student is to sign the Acceptance of Offer and return it to the RTO within 10 days of receiving it. - 4.
-Once the Acceptance of Offer is received by the RTO, Byron Yoga Centre will provide the Student with a Confirmation of Enrolment generated through the Provider Registration and International Student Management System (PRISMS). - 5.
-The student's upfront fees will be calculated and the student will be invoiced. - 6.
-Once the student has paid their upfront fees, a Student File will be opened for them and their details will be entered on the Learner Management System (LMS).
-The RTO Administration Department should ensure that all other necessary documents and information have been collected from the student using the Enrolment Document Checklist. - 7.
+The student will be provided with a Letter of Offer. - 3.
+The student's upfront fees will be calculated and the student will be invoiced. - 4.
+The student is to sign the Letter of Offer and return it to the RTO within 10 days of receiving it. - 5.
+A Student File will be opened for them and their details will be entered on the Learner Management System (LMS).
+The RTO Administration Department should ensure that all other necessary documents and information have been collected from the student using the Enrolment Document Checklist. - 6.
+Once the signed Letter of Offer and payment of the deposit are received by the RTO, Byron Yoga Centre will provide the Student with a Confirmation of Enrolment (COE) generated through the Provider Registration and International Student Management System (PRISMS). - 7.
+Students will be asked to complete a Special Needs Form during the enrolment process.
 The RTO may also choose to implement other procedures to help determine the level of numeracy and literacy of each potential student.
-These procedures contribute to ensuring that the RTO is able to assist students it identifies in extra need and support with the most appropriate resources. - 8.
-The student will then receive a copy of their pre-course material in preparation for their studies.
+Both of these procedures contribute to ensuring that the RTO is able to assist students it identifies in extra need and support with the most appropriate resources. - 8.
+The student will then receive a copy of their Learning and Assessment material in preparation for their studies.
 These documents will be the responsibility of the student for the duration of the course.
 Any lost material that needs replacing may incur a replacement fee. - 9.
 On the commencement of training, the student will be provided with further information about the college and its operating policies and procedures before proceeding. - 10.
 Once the student and trainer are satisfied that there are no further outstanding queries or information to be covered, training will commence.